Vancouver police identify 6 known gangsters considered risks to the general public | CBC News

 The widow of Paul Bennett, who was killed in 2018 in what police believe was a case of mistaken identity, said she is pleased the Crime Stopper guns and gang campaign is coming back.

-"Every arrest, every gun seized means a threat to an innocent life will be reduced," said Darlene Bennett.
+"Every arrest, every gun seized means a threat to an innocent life will be reduced," Darlene Bennett said.
 "Next month marks three years since Paul's life was so senselessly taken.
 Our lives will never be the same."